Rysher Entertainment: History

 The company's assets were acquired by 2929 Entertainment in 2001.
 They were bought by Qualia Capital, LLC. in 2006, and were merged with Gaylord Films and Pandora Entertainment.
 The combined entity became known as Qualia Libraries Co. and the brand name served as a limited partnership, and now owns the trademark to Hogan's Heroes.
-In 2011, Qualia Libraries Co. was acquired by affiliates of Vine Alternative Investments which were integrated into Lakeshore Entertainment in 2015.
-Vine acquired Lakeshore's library and international sales operations in November 2019.
-Viacom merged with CBS Corporation, under the name ViacomCBS (now Paramount Global), as a single distribution company in December.
-CBS Media Ventures currently holds the rights to the television library, while the ancillary, home media and worldwide distribution rights to the film library lie with Paramount Pictures, with Trifecta Entertainment handling North American television rights.
+In 2011, Qualia Libraries Co. was acquired by affiliates of Vine Alternative Investments.
+Viacom merged with CBS Corporation, under the name ViacomCBS (now Paramount Skydance Corporation), as a single distribution company in December.
+CBS Media Ventures currently distributes Rysher's television library, while the distribution rights to the film library lie with Paramount Pictures, with Trifecta Entertainment handling North American broadcast television rights.